SpokeyWheeler/SpokeyWheeler.github.io/content/post/Query Performance Improvement Part 1.md

 - Eliminate non-essential queries
 - Don't use SERIALIZABLE isolation
 - Make sure auto-analyze is running and have a manual ANALYZE schedule as a safety net
+- Denormalising is usually the wrong solution to performance issues

 # Introduction